rogerscl116/express-note-taker/README.md

   ## Usage
   - Enter `node server.js` in the terminal to run application on localhost server PORT 3001.
-  - Open browser and type `http://localhost:3001/` to run application on your local machine.
+  - Open browser and type `http://localhost:3001/` to use application.

   ## Contributing
   Charity Rogers